baloneymath/baloneymath.github.io/_pages/about.md

 * 01/2021: Our paper, *MAGICAL 1.0: An Open-Source Fully-Automated AMS Layout Synthesis Framework Verified With a 40-nm 1GS/s ∆Σ ADC*, is accepted by CICC 2021.
 Cheers!

-* 11/2020: One co-authored paper, *Exploring Logic Optimizations with Reinforcement Learning and Graph Convolutional Network*, is accepted by MLCAD 2020.

-* 07/2020: Our paper, *Toward Silicon-Proven Detailed Routing for Analog and Mixed-Signal Circuits*, is accepted by ICCAD 2020.

-* 07/2020: Our paper, *Effective Analog-Mixed-Signal Circuit Placement Considering System Signal Flow*, is accepted by ICCAD 2020.

 <!-- Global site tag (gtag.js) - Google Analytics -->
 <script async src="https://www.googletagmanager.com/gtag/js?id=UA-179065637-1"></script>